Prambanan Temple, Yogyakarta, Indonesia

 When the flow of energy is obstructed it can also prevent you from taking action you know you need to take.
 You find yourself procrastinating because you are afraid or do not have the motivation to take the next step.

 In Prambanan, the petrified princess in the form of the goddess Durga is stored on the north chamber.
-The symbolic meaning of north represents the subconscious mind whilst you are sleeping.
+The symbolic meaning of the north represents the subconscious mind whilst you are sleeping.
 This is when your energies transform.

 Understanding the esoteric meaning of ancient symbolism not only helps you learn how to improve yourself, but also gives you the power to protect yourself from the masters that use you as a puppet.